fbpx

 If you can, opt for organic fruit, veg, and poultry.
 Get plenty of omega 3 but minimise mercury exposure risk by opting for salmon and sardines instead of tuna.
 Slash your red meat consumption.
 Cut out processed foods and invest the time in preparing meals rich in whole foods.

-3. Take Folic Acid
+3. Take folic acid

 Researchers have found that taking folic acid supplements (in doses higher than the standard directed to prevent neural tube defects) has consistently been associated with lower infertility risk, lower miscarriage risk, and more favourable outcomes in fertility treatment.
 So get supplementing!